erlandbo/TDT4290/models/SSED.md

 # Troubleshooting
-If you receive som CUDA-error, please do some Google'ing regarding you error or reduce the batchsize.
+If you receive some CUDA-error, please do some Google'ing regarding you error or reduce the batchsize.

 # References